-How to Promote Cultural Awareness in your Global Virtual Teams?
+How to Promote Cultural Awareness in Global Virtual Teams?

 Leading and building a high-performing virtual team is challenging.
-When your virtual team spans across the globe, working at various time zones and speaking at various fluency of your lingua franca, the challenges can be daunting, especially for leaders who are used to leading in the office environment.
-Promoting cultural awareness within your global virtual team helps to promote openness to various perspectives, reduce misunderstanding and conflict as well as foster greater cross-cultural collaboration.
+When your virtual teamwork across different time zones and speak various languages, the challenges can be daunting, especially for those who enjoy leading in the office environment.
+Promoting cultural awareness within your global virtual team helps promote openness to various perspectives, reduce misunderstanding and conflict, and foster greater cross-cultural collaboration.

 The best way to promote cultural awareness is to create an environment and culture where people feel safe and open to share.
-This can happen when we intentionally and regularly hold meaningful dialogues to discuss their differences.
+Cultural awareness can happen when we intentionally and regularly hold meaningful dialogues to discuss their differences.

-This is not a one-time effort.
-There are things that need to be considered before promoting cultural awareness.
+Promoting Cultural Awareness is not a one-time effort.
+Specific factors that need consideration before fostering cultural awareness.

 What Does It Mean To Be Culturally Aware?

-Oftentimes, cultural differences are easier to share and explain in person within one's cultural context.
-When your team members are unable to see or meet each other regularly, as do employees who work from the same office, it is harder to discuss cultural differences.
+Often, cultural nuances and differences are easier to explain in person within one's cultural context.
+When your team members cannot see or meet each other regularly, as do employees who work from the same office, it is harder to discuss these nuances and differences.

 Cultural awareness is the ability to notice, recognise and respect others who hold different beliefs, values and customs.
-When we talk about cultural awareness, quite often people refer to the material aspect of a culture, such as cuisines, costumes, art, music, dance, symbols, holidays and religion.
+When we talk about cultural awareness, people often refer to the material aspect of a culture, such as cuisines, costumes, art, music, dance, symbols, holidays and religion.
 These are aspects of a culture that can be easily shared and learned together.
-Search online and there is plenty of information to be found in the material aspects of a culture.
+Search online, and there is plenty of information to be found.

-However, the immaterial aspect of culture such as its history, social structure, politics, philosophy and even environmental context are harder to describe and grasp.
-The immaterial aspect greatly influences one’s values, beliefs, logic and behaviour.
-So much so that as a member of the particular cultural group, we might be blind to them and assume everyone else adopts the same way of communicating.
+However, the immaterial aspect of culture, such as its history, social structure, politics, philosophy and even environmental context, is harder to grasp and describe.
+These intangibles influence a person's values, beliefs, logic and behaviour.
+These influences are deeply embedded that people are blind to them and assume everyone else adopts the same way of communicating, working or living.

-In 2005, David Foster Wallace started his commencement speech with this…
+In 2005, David Foster Wallace1 started his commencement speech with this.

-The fish story suggests that the most obvious, important realities are often the ones that are hardest to see and talk about.
-In a remote or virtual team, where its members are geographically dispersed, they can't even see each other's water.
+The fish story suggests that the most obvious, important realities are often the hardest to notice and discuss.
+In a remote or virtual team, geographically dispersed members can't even see or experience each other's water.

-Quite often, misunderstanding and conflict arises because people of different cultures are compared to one’s own cultural norms.
+Quite often, misunderstanding and conflict arise when we judge others according to our own cultural lens.
 Where it's a norm to speak up, a quiet colleague might seem incompetent.
-Where it is a norm to listen first and speak only when invited, a colleague who speaks out of turn can seem rude and inconsiderate.
+When it is a norm to listen first and speak when invited, a colleague who speaks out of turn can seem rude and inconsiderate.

-By creating a space to share, ask, discuss and delve deep into each other's cultural differences, members of a team can greatly increase their cultural awareness and subsequently improve their teamwork and performance.
+By creating a space to share, ask, discuss and delve deep into each other's cultural differences, team members can significantly increase their cultural awareness and subsequently improve their teamwork and performance.

-Training program to learn about each other's culture is one of the many steps that can be taken to develop cultural awareness.
-Typically a training program happens within a short period of time, from a few hours, a day or even a few days.
-Training programs that incorporate adult learning techniques are better able to boost memory of the acquired knowledge and experiences.
+Training programs to learn about each other's culture is one of the many steps to develop cultural awareness.
+A training program can happen within a short time, from a few hours, a day or even a few days.
+Training programs that incorporate adult learning techniques are better able to boost memory of the acquired knowledge.
 Typically, these programs include activities to simulate the experience of being in someone else's culture, such as role-plays or videos.

 The problem with cultural training is that it fails to address the fluidity and dynamism of culture.
 A good program should increase a sense of openness and curiosity in the participants to learn more about other cultures.
-A bad program can be harmful and solidify stereotypes, biases, and possibly encourage discrimination.
+A lousy program can be harmful and solidify stereotypes, biases and possibly encourage discrimination.

 The reality is that not everyone fits neatly into a cultural box.
-In an increasingly connected world, more and more people are identifying themselves as “third culture”.
-An ethnically Chinese person who speaks English could be raised in Scotland and migrate to Singapore.
+In an increasingly connected world, more and more people are identifying themselves as third culture.
+An ethnically Chinese person who speaks English could be raised in Ireland and migrated to Singapore.
 An ethnically Senegalese French-speaking person could be raised in Canada and move to Japan.
-What culture will both the Chinese and Senegalese person identify with?
-Their ethnic culture or their national culture?
+What will be the cultural identity for both the Chinese and Senegalese?
+Will it be the ethnic culture, the national culture or the adopted country culture?
 If they lived in the "waters" of their adopted country long enough, do they then identify with their new culture?